keell0renz/shortlink/README.md

 * Ability to add optional expiration date and change it / cancel it.
 * Ability to see links' usage statistics (Time, IP, Country, User-Agent).

+## What I Learned

+* Organize code in a good manner.
+* Follow a project structure.
+* Define interfaces and logic.
+* Organize repository of my project, making it understandable for other developers.
+* How to develop HTTP API applications.
+* Deploying code with Docker.
+* Basic Git workflow for solo projects.

+## What I Will Learn

+* I will expand my knowledge on Git and GitHub best practices, advanced workflow, branching, other production-grade conventions.
+* I will continue exploring python and web development.

 ## Launch

 ### Launch Without Docker